 Top Tips When Selling A Property

 When you are planning to sell a property – new build or used – there’s a plethora of information to be presented when engaging with your potential buyers.
-Typically your chosen Real Estate Agent will handle most (if not all) of the below requirements, however it is important that you as the seller have a solid grasp of them before starting the process.
-To simplify the process for you we have attempted to break the list down to 5 essential elements that are critical to the success of any property listing.
+Typically your chosen Real Estate Agent will handle most (if not all) of the below requirements, however, it is important that you as the seller have a solid grasp of them before starting the process.
+To simplify the process for you we have broken it down to a list of 5 essential elements that are critical to the success of any property listing.

 1) Price – what’s it worth?

 Make sure you have an accurate and realistic idea of what you could sell your property for.
-Therefore we recommend you follow these simple steps:
+We recommend you follow these simple steps:

 - Get at least three Real Estate Agents to complete a ‘no obligation’ valuation of your property.

 - Research the market for similar properties in the area.

 - Research actual sold prices achieved by such properties.